 I must admit, I am never been a fan of brown rice milk.
 Why?
-Cause I never thought it had any flavour!
-I have tried every rice milk variety on the market and have not been itching to return to the rice milk trough.
+Cause I never thought it had any flavor!
+I have tried every rice milk variety on the market and have not been itching to return to the world of rice milk.
 That was until I made my home-made rice milk.
 Oh wow!
-I discovered that by not embracing the potential of rice milk, I had been missing out!
+I discovered that by not embracing its potential, I had been missing out!

 The Chinese have given us so many delicious culinary gifts.
 Brown rice may be the greatest.
 The Chinese have been cultivating rice for about 9,000 years.
 Yeah, and we have just recently caught the bug in the last century!
 Gosh, it is like that with so many healthy wonders from the East -- yoga, colonics.
 Oh, I could go on and on.
 There are about 8,000 different types of rice.
 That puts me to shame.
 I can only name about 8!

 You know what I love the most about brown rice?
 It is cheap!
 Those of you who have milked raw nuts on a regular basis know that it can prove to be a strain on the piggy bank.
 No wonder rice is one of the most vital food staples in the world, and accounts for about half of the caloric intake of almost half the world’s population!